 Following in the footsteps of Walt Disney World, Disneyland is in the process of trying to reopen, but it’s proven to be difficult for the Anaheim-based resort.
 On June 10, Disney announced three sets of proposed reopening dates for the happiest place on earth.

-However, on June 24, Disney announced that Disneyland Park and Disney California Adventure’s original proposed reopening date of July 17 was been delayed.
+However, on June 24, Disney announced that Disneyland Park and Disney California Adventure’s original proposed reopening date of July 17 had been delayed.
 (This date was never officially approved by local and state officials.)

 In June, Disney said, “The State of California has now indicated that it will not issue theme park reopening guidelines until sometime after July 4,” meaning the reopening had to be delayed.

 Disney’s Grand Californian Hotel & Spa and Disney’s Paradise Pier Hotel also didn’t reopen as scheduled on July 23.